 a.
 One Faculty member from each department of the School of Dentistry;

 b.
-Three Members At-Large from the series of Ladder Rank, In Residence, and Clinical X, with no more than two members from the same department;
+Three Members At-Large from the series of Ladder Rank, In Residence, or Clinical X, with no more than two members from the same department;

 c.
-Two Members At-Large who hold appointments of 50% or more and who are from the series of Health Science Clinical and Adjunct;
+Two Members At-Large who hold appointments of 50% or more and who are from the series of Health Science Clinical or Adjunct;

 d.
-At least five of the nine elected Faculty Council members should be members from the series of Ladder Rank, In Residence and Clinical X.
+At least five of the nine elected Faculty Council members should be members from the series of Ladder Rank, In Residence or Clinical X.

 6.1.3 Student Representative.
-The President of the Associated Dental Students may attend all meetings of the Faculty Council as official representative of the students.
+The President of the Associated Dental Students may attend all meetings of the Faculty Council as official representative of the Students (“Students”).